08851-P2293 - Fuel pressure regulator valve (N276). Mechanical failure.

-Fault codes recorded in the junction box control unit(JBBF).
+Fault code recorded in the engine control unit.

-- Read the fault codes recorded in the junction box control unit (JBBF) using the diagnostic tool.
+- Read the fault codes recorded in the engine control unit (ECU) using the diagnostic tool.

-- Confirm that the fault codes are the same as the ones that appear in the field symptoms of this bulletin.
+- Confirm that the fault code is the same as the one that appears in the field symptoms of this bulletin.

 See image 1:

 A - Low pressure fuel pump to be replaced.